davidbrrr/xpage-inheritance/README.txt

 A "test1" page in en_US is accessible at http://localhost:8080/site/resourceapi/test1
 After applying the xpage inheritance, the same page is accessible in the en_CA channel at http://localhost:8080/site/en_CA/resourceapi/test1

-See this MR for the changes applied to enable the inheritance In essence they are:
+See this PR for the changes applied to enable the inheritance https://github.com/davidbrrr/xpage-inheritance/pull/1 In essence they are:
 - A custom sitemapitem handler that returns the relative path to the common page.
 - The banner component is updated to use absolute paths to documents, so that documents can also be shared.